Garlic Capellini Pasta

 Garlic Capellini Pasta is a quick and easy Italian dinner of thin pasta tossed with Parmesan cheese, peas, and a creamy lemon garlic sauce.

 Next time you need a quick and delicious Dinner Recipe, look no further.
-Pasta dishes like this are fast and easy but always hit the spot.
+Pasta dishes like this are fast and easy, but always hit the spot.
 Try classic Spaghetti and Meatballs, Chicken Alfredo, and Bacon Carbonara pasta for more easy, classic pasta meals.

 Sabrina’s Garlic Capellini Pasta Recipe

+This simple pasta dish is a great weeknight meal when you want something delicious and family-friendly without the prep time.
 This cheesy pasta recipe will surely be a hit with the whole family.
 Even picky eaters can’t resist the incredible combination of pasta, creamy sauce, lemon, Parmesan, and garlic.
 It’s a simple and versatile dish you’ll return to repeatedly.

-Garlic Capellini Pasta ingredients in separate prep bowls
+Garlic Capellini Pasta Recipe

 Ingredients